LittleLegend-Pengiun/example-micro-frontend-app/README.md

 Each framework template includes:

-* A minimal project setup (React, Vue 3, or Angular)
+* A minimal project setup (React 19, Vue 3, or Angular 19)
 * Webpack 5 + Module Federation configured to expose a module
 * Development and build scripts
-* A basic UI component for testing integration

-These templates are designed to be dropped into a larger microfrontend system, such as one with a host container (not included here).
+These templates are designed to run as both standalone and integrated into another MFE.

 ---

 ## 🔗 Integration Notes

-* These microfrontend templates expose an entry point (`mount` function or component) via **Module Federation**.
+* These microfrontend templates expose an entry point (`mount` function) via **Module Federation**.
-* You can load them dynamically into a container app using Webpack’s remote module loading.
-* Communication between MFEs can be done via `CustomEvent` or shared state libraries.
+* Communication between MFEs can be done via `CustomEvent`.